12 Keys’ Intensive Outpatient Program In South Florida

 - Those who have completed long-term rehab and would like an aftercare program

-Those who attend IOP intensive outpatient rehab most often participate in group and individual therapy sessions during the day or night.
+Those who attend an intensive outpatient treatment program most often participate in group and individual therapy sessions during the day or night.
 This gives them the flexibility to continue to work or meet any other obligations that they may have.

 For instance, if a person has to continue their work, then they can attend an IOP program at night after their work is done.
 The same goes for a person who has to care for children.
 They can attend an IOP during the day while their kids are at school and make it home in time to meet their parental obligations.

 Studies have suggested that allowing individuals to continue on in their daily routines during substance abuse treatment can cause additional life stressors to occur.
-IOP intensive outpatient allows for people to gain added support from family and friends to deal with those stressors as they arise.
+Our intensive outpatient program in South Florida allows people to gain added support from family and friends to deal with those stressors as they arise.

-If you are unsure if you are better suited for an intensive outpatient treatment experience rather than the inpatient therapy model, contact an addiction specialist to discuss your needs.
+If you are unsure if you are better suited for an IOP in South Florida, rather than the inpatient therapy model, contact an addiction specialist to discuss your needs.

-It should be noted that patients who are best suited to begin their recovery journey with IOP intensive outpatient must be medically stable.
+It should be noted that patients who are best suited to begin their recovery journey with an intensive outpatient treatment program must be medically stable.
 This means they should not be experiencing any significant withdrawal symptoms.

 The reason for this is two-fold: For one, some substances can have fatal withdrawal symptoms.
 In these cases, professional medical assistance should be sought out during the detox.
 Second, when a patient is going through withdrawal, they are more apt to relapse or fall back into using the addictive substance, because either the psychology strain of withdrawal or the physical withdrawal symptoms are too strong to handle without more complete medical supervision.

 Individuals who begin treatment at the outpatient level should have a supportive home life.
-If they are living with an individual who is currently involved in substance abuse or if there exists real strain at home, then IOP Intensive Outpatient may not be the best way to start a treatment program.
+If they are living with an individual who is currently involved in substance abuse or if there exists real strain at home, then a Florida intensive outpatient treatment program may not be the best way to start a treatment program.

-When you join the intensive outpatient treatment and recovery program, you will have access to the following therapies:
+When you join an intensive outpatient rehab center and recovery program, you will have access to the following therapies: